Isolepis aucklandica: Description

 It flowers from October to December and fruits from November to May.

 Habitat

 It is found on the coast and up to 1300 m altitude, in boggy ground in forests and wetlands and seepages.

 Distribution

 Within Australia, it is found in Tasmania, Victoria and New South Wales.

 Conservation status

-This species was classified as "Not Threatened" in 2012 under the New Zealand Threat Classification System., and again in 2018.
+This species was classified as "Not Threatened" in 2012 under the New Zealand Threat Classification System, and the same in 2018.